 THE PROBLEM: Meet Joe, whose Doctor has Billed him for the Medicare Coinsurance

-Joe Client is disabled and lives only on SSI and SSD.
-His health care is covered by Medicare, and Medicaid’s Qualified Medicare Beneficiary (QMB) program picks up his Medicare cost-sharing obligations.
+Joe Client is disabled and has SSD, Medicaid and Qualified Medicare Beneficiary (QMB).
+His health care is covered by Medicare, and Medicaid and the QMB program pick up his Medicare cost-sharing obligations.
 Under Medicare Part B, his co-insurance is 20% of the Medicare-approved charge for most outpatient services.
 He went to the doctor recently and, as with any other Medicare beneficiary, the doctor handed him a bill for his co-pay.
 Now Joe has a bill that he can’t pay.
-Can you help him?
-Does he have to pay?
+Read below to find out --

 QMB or Medicaid will pay the Medicare coinsurance only in limited situations.
 First, the provider must be a Medicaid provider.
 Second, even if the provider accepts Medicaid, under recent legislation in New York enacted in 2015 and 2016, QMB or Medicaid may pay only part of the coinsurance, or none at all.
 This depends in part on whether the beneficiary has Original Medicare or is in a Medicare Advantage plan, and in part on the type of service.
 However, the bottom line is that the provider is barred from "balance billing" a QMB beneficiary for the Medicare coinsurance.
 Unfortunately, this creates tension between an individual and her doctors, pharmacies dispensing Part B medications, and other providers.
 Providers may not know they are not allowed to bill a QMB beneficiary for Medicare coinsurance, since they bill other Medicare beneficiaries.
 Even those who know may pressure their patients to pay, or simply decline to serve them.
 These rights and the ramifications of these QMB rules are explained in this article.